 Andes Mountains - Consisting of a series of extremely high plateaus and surrounded by some of the highest peaks in the Western Hemisphere, most of which are volcanic, the Andes Mountains remains a central hub for biodiversity and is home to an astronomical range of wildlife.
-Much crop has also originated from the Andes Mountains, including potatoes, tomatoes and coca leaves.
+Many crops have also originated from the Andes Mountains, including potatoes, tomatoes and coca leaves.